mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/Demo_Instructions.md

 # Demo Environment Walk Through

-Now that we’ve set up the cloud backend, connected the vehicle and the mobile app, let’s walk through the demo setup and architecture to bring it all together.
+Now that we’ve set up the MongoDB Atlas cloud backend, the Amazon Sagemaker Integration, connected the vehicle and the mobile app, let’s walk through the demo setup and architecture to bring it all together.

 (If you're interested in watching the video format of this, feel free to click [Demo Video](https://youtu.be/8SztdPe6wJA).)